The Wisdom of Man

 A Sermon on Luke 1:51-53Read more

-How does Jesus shatter our thinking of what it means to be great?
-In this sermon on Luke 1:51-53, Dr. Martyn Lloyd-Jones looks at Mary’s song of praise and what it tells us about Jesus.
+How does Jesus shatter thinking of what it means to be great?
+In this sermon on Luke 1:51–53 titled “The Wisdom of Man,” Dr. Martyn Lloyd-Jones looks at Mary’s song of praise and what it tells about Jesus.
 Worldly people look to what is outwardly strong and impressive.
 They look to what is grand and dignified.
-Yet the Bible tells us that God uses the weak, and the seemingly unimpressive things, to shame the wisdom of the world.
+Yet the Bible tells that God uses the weak and the seemingly unimpressive things to shame the wisdom of the world.
 There is no better example of this than Jesus Christ.
 He was born as a baby to a family of no reputation in the land of Judea.
-But it is this Jesus who is the Savior of the world and the redeemer of mankind.
+But it is this Jesus who is the Savior of the world and the Redeemer of humankind.
 He did this by dying a humiliating death upon the cross of Calvary and rising from the grave three days later.
 This is a message of salvation, not to those who are prideful and arrogant, but to those that know they are weak and poor of spirit.
 It is a message for the outcast and the despised.
-This Gospel asks the question of everyone, do you believe in Jesus?
-Or do you trust in yourself for your own salvation?
+This gospel asks the question of everyone: “do you believe in Jesus or do you trust in yourself for your own salvation?”

 Additional Scripture Translations

 51He has done mighty deeds with His arm;

 He has scattered those who were proud in the thoughts of their hearts.